Skip to main content

 • Structured Processing: Accepts structured data instead of conversational messages

-• Error Handling: Comprehensive validation with clear error messages
+• Error Handling: Comprehensive validation with clear error message

 Task Agent vs Tool Agent